After going through years of medical school – you’re an expert in medical lingo.

 But that’s okay…

-By reviewing your Physician Employment Agreement, I will make sure it matches your needs and I will make sure to clarify your obligations under the contract.
+By reviewing your Physician Employment Agreement and conducting a physician employment contract review, I will make sure it matches your requirements.
+Plus, I will help you clarify your obligations under the contract.

 Also, I will make sure the contract accurately reflects your understanding of the terms of the contract, analyze the benefits and risks, and make sure your interests are protected to avoid potential problems down the line.